ShadowNode/shadownode.github.io/content/join/prism.md

    ![Prism Modpacks 4](/assets/images/launchers/prism/prism_modpack_4.png)

 ### Updating Modpacks
 Prism doesn't have a pack update mechanism at this time.
-To update simply follow the steps above and create a new instance with the updated pack version.
+To update simply follow the steps above to add a new Modpack and create a new instance with the updated pack version.
+You should likely label you packs with the version number to avoid confusion.

 ### Updating Per-Instance Settings
 In the example below we'll be updating the memory for a pack instance, however, you can also update your Java Version as well as add Java Arguments to make the pack run more efficiently.